MahdiNouraie/Bayesian-Stability-Selection/README.md

-# Bayesian Stability Selection Paper Repository
+# Bayesian Stability Selection Repository

 This repository contains the accompanying code for the paper titled *"Bayesian Stability Selection and Inference on Inclusion Probabilities"*.
 All scripts are written in R.